hughescoin/healing-honey/README.md

 Use cases include subscription payments, automatic buys (dollar-cost averaging), and sells, but many more are possible.

+> [!IMPORTANT]
+> To create a subscription service similar to traditional models, you need a server-side service (e.g., a cron job) that executes the Spend function on your behalf.

 The Spend Permission struct is as follows:

 | Field       | Type      | Description                                                                                |